 BOSH lists VMs by deployment.
 The deployment with the

 mysqlVM is not running, it is likely because it is a cluster and not a single node.
 Clusters require manual intervention after an outage.
-See Manually Recover PAS MySQL (Clusters Only) to confirm and recover the cluster.
+For instructions to confirm and recover the cluster, see Manually Recover MySQL (Clusters Only).

 If any other VMs are not running, run the following command: